nimeshaTJ/Cats/README.md

 18/Sep/2021 - Created Cat class, movement rules and Moore/von Neumann neighbour detection

 19/Sep/2021 - Cats have hunger and thirst, and can eat food and drink water.
 Cats can also detect whether other cats are nearby.

+20/Sep/2021 - Implemented engagement rules for cats; restructured sections of code and improved movement system.